abid-mujtaba/haskell-cas/comments.md

 * We use the ``compare`` function to perform lexical ordering.
 * We use a ``case`` expression to read the result of the ``compare`` and branch execution.
 * Note that ``compare`` via the result ``EQ`` provides a mechanism for collecting equal symbols together.
-* Note the recursive call to ``add`` when the incoming symbol is lexically higher than the head.
+* Note the recursive call to ``add`` when the incoming expression is lexically higher than the head.
 We pass over the head and continue the process.

 **AB.3**

-* The case of the two symbols being equal is dealt with by ``sum_`` when it deals with the equality of general expressions.
+* The case of the two expressions being equal is dealt with by ``sum_`` when it deals with the equality of general expressions.
-* For unequal symbols we simply place them in lexical order inside the ``Sum``.
+* For unequal expressions we simply place them in lexical order inside the ``Sum``.
 * The ``compare`` function was written for the express purpose of placing general expressions in lexical order.
 * ``compare`` returns as ``Ordering`` so we use ``case`` on the result to branch execution.
 * Note that equality is considered an error because it should have been dealt earlier on by ``sum_`` when dealing with general equality of expressions.